The Generals of the Yang Family: The Yang family

 Yang Ye, a general of the Northern Han Kingdom, was nicknamed "Invincible" (無敵) due to his tactical prowess and unmatched gallantry in battle.
-He served the Song Dynasty after Liu Jiyuan, ruler of Northern Han, surrendered.
-Emperor Taizong of Song had great faith in Yang Ye and commissioned him to defend Song's northern border from the Khitan-ruled Liao Dynasty, which Yang Ye proved himself by defeating in the Battle of Yanmen Pass, instilling fear in the enemy but also incurring jealousy of some Song officials.
+He served the Song dynasty after Liu Jiyuan, ruler of Northern Han, surrendered.
+Emperor Taizong of Song had great faith in Yang Ye and commissioned him to defend Song's northern border from the Khitan-ruled Liao dynasty.
+Yang Ye proved himself by defeating the Liao in the Battle of Yanmen Pass, instilling fear in the enemy but also incurring the jealousy of some Song officials.

-In 986, during a northern campaign against Liao forces, the Song force commanded by General Pan Mei was attacked by main enemy force along the way.
+In 986, during a northern campaign against Liao forces, the Song force commanded by General Pan Mei was attacked by the main enemy force.
 Pan Mei and others forced Yang Ye to lead an army to resist a much larger enemy despite Yang Ye's opposition.
 Yang Ye engaged Liao forces in a bloody battle at Chenjiagu (陳家谷), but reinforcements did not arrive as promised.
 Surrounded by the much larger army, Yang Ye was captured by Liao forces and starved himself to death.
-One of Yang Ye's seven sons was killed.
+One of Yang Ye's seven sons was also killed.
 Pan Mei was later demoted by Emperor Taizong for Yang Ye's death.

-The most outstanding of Yang Ye's seven sons was Yang Yanzhao, who continued defending Song's northern border from Liao forces for more than two decades and the Khitans feared him.
+The most outstanding of Yang Ye's seven sons was Yang Yanzhao, who continued defending Song's northern border from Liao forces for more than two decades.
+The Khitans feared him.
 Yang Yanzhao's son Yang Wenguang also became an important general and followed Di Qing on a southern campaign against Nong Zhigao.
 He also defended Song's western borders from Western Xia.

 Literary development

-Early development: 11th to 13th centuries
+Early development: 11th to 13th century

 Legends on the Yang family began very early.
 In 1051, even before Yang Wenguang distinguished himself in the military, scholar Ouyang Xiu had inscribed the following on the tombstone of a Yang family relative.
 He was clearly referring to Yang Ye and Yang Yanzhao:

-The earliest reference to the saga were from the so-called Southern Song (1127–1279), when the Song Dynasty had to relocate its capital to Southern China in Lin'an (modern Hangzhou, Zhejiang), for its northern territory had been conquered by the Jurchen-ruled Jin dynasty.
+The earliest reference to the saga were from the so-called Southern Song (1127–1279), when the Song dynasty had to relocate its capital to Southern China in Lin'an (modern Hangzhou, Zhejiang), for its northern territory had been conquered by the Jurchen-ruled Jin dynasty.
 Among a recorded list of stories told by Lin'an storytellers, two titles clearly involved the Yang family: